Elder Medicine Man and Co-Founder, Oklevueha Native American Church

 James Warren ‘Flaming Eagle’ Mooney, Co-Founder of Oklevueha Native American Church maintains Elder Seminole Medicine Man Emeritus status.
 He is active in promoting the welfare of the Indigenous Peoples of the Americas, as well as defending and supporting all Indigenous cultures around the world.

-Descendant of James Mooney, Archaeologist and Ethnologist
+Direct Descendant of James Mooney, Archaeologist and ETHNOLOGIST OF THE SMITHSONIAN INSTITUTE

 Represented the Indigenous Peoples of the Americas at the United Nations